ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/02-Hello-World.md

 # Hello, World!

-In this chapter we will create a basic GraphQL server with Hot Chocolate and write our first GraphQL query to ensure that our server works properly.
+This chapter will create a basic GraphQL server with Hot Chocolate and write our first GraphQL query to ensure that our server works properly.

 ## Creating a GraphQL Server from Template

-First lets create a directory where we can put our GraphQL server.
+First, let us create a directory where we can put our GraphQL server.

 ```bash
 mkdir BasicServer
 ```

-In order to ensure that we use the correct version of .NET in our demo server we will generate a `global.json`.
+To ensure that we use the correct version of .NET in our demo server, we will generate a `global.json`.

 ```bash
 dotnet new globaljson
 ```

-Ensure, that version 6.0.100 or above is being used.
+Ensure that version 6.0.100 or above is being used.
 The `global.json` file should look something like the following:

 ```json
 {